Vladimir Shmondenko (weightlifter): Personal life

 Shmondenko initially worked in landscape gardening, then worked as a waiter and courier.
 He moved to Moscow in 2019, and then to Dubai in 2022.

 As of 2023, Shmondenko had an estimated net worth of £1.45 million.
-He was invited to meet the Prince of Bahrain Salman bin Hamad Al Khalifa.

 As of 2025, Shmondenko is the owner of Arriba Nutrition, with its range of "Mr Anatoly Clean Pro" dietary supplements.
 By 2025, Shmondenko's worth was estimated to be $2‒3 million.
-He lives with his partner, Valery Shirshova, a model.
+He lives with his partner, Valeria Shirshova, a model.